hassio-addons/addon-nginx-proxy-manager/proxy-manager/DOCS.md

 the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

-### Option: `reset_database`

-By setting to `true` provides the option to delete and recreate the database.
-As the data is held within the MariaDB addon, it is not removed on an uninstall.

-**Note**: _Once the database is reset the configuration for the addon will be cleared automatically_

 ## Known issues and limitations

 - The original NGinx Proxy Manager has support for forwarding TCP/UDP streams, which is removed from this add-on.
 It makes no sense from a Home Assistant / Home perspective and, by removing it, it also removed the need for this add-on to run on the Docker host network.
-- This add-on stores its database on the MariaDB add-on.
-This also means that by taking a snapshot of just the Nginx Proxy Manager add-on, will not contain the data from this add-on.
-Please make sure you backup both the Nginx Proxy Manager and the MariaDB add-ons.

 ## Changelog & Releases